Palomar (NASDAQ:PLMR) Upgraded by Barclays to “Overweight”

-Palomar (NASDAQ:PLMR) was upgraded by research analysts at Barclays from an “equal weight” rating to an “overweight” rating in a research report issued to clients and investors on Friday, Analyst Ratings Network reports.
-The brokerage presently has a $94.00 price target on the stock.
-Barclays‘s price objective would indicate a potential upside of 35.49% from the stock’s current price.
+Palomar (NASDAQ:PLMR) was upgraded by stock analysts at Barclays from an “equal weight” rating to an “overweight” rating in a note issued to investors on Thursday, Benzinga reports.
+The brokerage currently has a $94.00 price target on the stock.
+Barclays‘s price target would indicate a potential upside of 40.21% from the stock’s previous close.

-Separately, Zacks Investment Research raised Palomar from a “sell” rating to a “hold” rating and set a $74.00 price objective on the stock in a research note on Wednesday, March 17th.
-Two research analysts have rated the stock with a hold rating and three have issued a buy rating to the stock.
-The stock currently has a consensus rating of “Buy” and a consensus target price of $93.33.
+Separately, Zacks Investment Research raised shares of Palomar from a “sell” rating to a “hold” rating and set a $74.00 target price for the company in a research note on Wednesday, March 17th.
+Two investment analysts have rated the stock with a hold rating and three have issued a buy rating to the company.
+The company has an average rating of “Buy” and a consensus price target of $93.33.

-In related news, President Heath A. Fisher sold 13,000 shares of the business’s stock in a transaction that occurred on Tuesday, January 12th.
-The stock was sold at an average price of $100.29, for a total value of $1,303,770.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, CFO T Christopher Uchida sold 600 shares of the business’s stock in a transaction that occurred on Monday, March 22nd.
-The shares were sold at an average price of $70.18, for a total value of $42,108.00.
+In other Palomar news, President Heath A. Fisher sold 400 shares of the business’s stock in a transaction dated Friday, January 8th.
+The shares were sold at an average price of $100.35, for a total value of $40,140.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+Also, President Heath A. Fisher sold 13,000 shares of the business’s stock in a transaction dated Tuesday, January 12th.
+The stock was sold at an average price of $100.29, for a total transaction of $1,303,770.00.
 The disclosure for this sale can be found here.
-Insiders have sold 96,700 shares of company stock valued at $8,891,612 in the last 90 days.
-Company insiders own 7.70% of the company’s stock.
+Insiders sold 96,700 shares of company stock valued at $8,891,612 over the last 90 days.
+7.70% of the stock is currently owned by corporate insiders.

-Hedge funds and other institutional investors have recently made changes to their positions in the stock.
-Villere ST Denis J & Co.
-LLC purchased a new stake in shares of Palomar in the fourth quarter valued at approximately $32,173,000.
-BP PLC boosted its holdings in shares of Palomar by 182.4% in the fourth quarter.
-BP PLC now owns 255,849 shares of the company’s stock valued at $22,730,000 after purchasing an additional 165,253 shares during the period.
-Rhumbline Advisers boosted its holdings in shares of Palomar by 3.6% in the fourth quarter.
-Rhumbline Advisers now owns 57,360 shares of the company’s stock valued at $5,096,000 after purchasing an additional 1,988 shares during the period.
-Welch & Forbes LLC purchased a new stake in shares of Palomar in the fourth quarter valued at approximately $222,000.
-Finally, Diversified Trust Co lifted its holdings in Palomar by 58.9% during the fourth quarter.
-Diversified Trust Co now owns 4,250 shares of the company’s stock worth $378,000 after buying an additional 1,575 shares during the period.
+Institutional investors and hedge funds have recently bought and sold shares of the company.
+Veriti Management LLC acquired a new position in shares of Palomar during the fourth quarter valued at about $55,000.
+Vantage Consulting Group Inc purchased a new stake in Palomar in the fourth quarter valued at approximately $61,000.
+Contravisory Investment Management Inc. purchased a new stake in Palomar in the fourth quarter valued at approximately $121,000.
+US Bancorp DE boosted its position in Palomar by 8.2% in the third quarter.
+US Bancorp DE now owns 1,473 shares of the company’s stock valued at $154,000 after buying an additional 112 shares during the last quarter.
+Finally, Zurcher Kantonalbank Zurich Cantonalbank boosted its position in Palomar by 25.6% in the fourth quarter.
+Zurcher Kantonalbank Zurich Cantonalbank now owns 2,147 shares of the company’s stock valued at $191,000 after buying an additional 438 shares during the last quarter.
 Hedge funds and other institutional investors own 90.70% of the company’s stock.

 About Palomar